QuarkChain/pyquarkchain/README.md

 pypy3 multi_cluster.py --num_clusters=3 --mine --devp2p_enable
 ```

 Run multiple clusters with P2P network on different machines.
 Just follow the same command to run single cluster and provide `--devp2p_ip` and `--devp2p_bootstrap_host` to connect the clusters.
+You need to figure out the IPs yourself before starting the clusters, just make sure that the machines are reachable from other clusters using the IP you specified.
+(Make sure ports are open in firewall as well)
 First start the bootstrap cluster whose public ip is `$BOOTSTRAP_IP`
 ```bash
 pypy3 cluster.py --mine --devp2p_enable --devp2p_ip=$BOOTSTRAP_IP